-New development proposals within the historic environment such as within conservation areas or which fixes or adjoins a listed building must be contextually literate in terms of using sound design principles which are stipulated in the Design SPD.
-The design of new development must be informed by the context of its surroundings and take account of the local character through the Historic Environment Record and/or other relevant sources of information/evidence base
+New development proposals within the historic environment such as within conservation areas or which fixes or adjoins a listed building must respect the context of the character and appearance of such heritage assets in terms of using sound design principles which are stipulated in the Design SPD.
+The design of new development must be informed by the context of its surroundings and take account of the local character through the Historic Environment Record and/or other relevant sources of information/evidence base.

-DETAILED POLICY 6 Protecting the Historic Environment: Other Heritage Assets Undesignated heritage assets
+DETAILED POLICY 6 Protecting the Historic Environment: Other Heritage Assets Non-designated heritage assets